 - Washington State currently has fuel tax agreements with 24 tribes.
-The two types of agreements are: - 75 Percent Refund/25 Percent (75/25) State Tax Agreement - Fuel is delivered to the reservation with 100% of the tax.
-The tribe applies for a refund of 75%. - o 19 tribes have this type of agreement with the State. - Per-Capita Agreement, - Fuel is delivered to the reservation with 100% of the tax.
-The tribe receives a refund based on a formula of tribal members and average fuel consumption rates. - o 5 tribes have this type of agreement with the State. - Federally negotiated consent decree - A consent decree is a judicial decree issued by the court expressing voluntary agreement between parties to a dispute. - As of November 22, 2013, the Yakama Nation's Fuel Tax Consent Decree was replaced with a 75/25 tax agreement. - RCWs 82.36.450 and 82.38.310 give the Department of Licensing (by delegation from the Governor) the authority to enter into tribal fuel tax agreements with federally recognized tribes with a reservation located in Washington.
-The key provisions of the statutes are: - The tribe or the tribal retailer may acquire fuel only from persons or companies operating lawfully as a motor vehicle fuel distributor, supplier, importer or blender; or from a tribal distributor, supplier, importer, or blender. - Under the 75/25 agreements, tribes may only expend fuel tax proceeds on planning, construction and maintenance of roads, bridges and boat ramps; transit services and facilities; transportation planning; public safety; or other highway-related purposes.
+The two types of agreements are: - 75 Percent Refund/25 Percent State (75/25) Tax Agreement - $\circ~$ Fuel is delivered to the reservation with 100% of the tax.
+The tribe applies for a refund of 75%. - 21 tribes have this type of agreement with the State. - Per-Capita Agreement, - Fuel is delivered to the reservation with 100% of the tax.
+The tribe receives a refund based on a formula of tribal members and average fuel consumption rates. - 4 tribes have this type of agreement with the State. - RCW 82.38.310 give the Department of Licensing (by delegation from the Governor) the authority to enter into tribal fuel tax agreements with federally recognized tribes with a reservation located in Washington.
+The key provisions of the statutes are: - The tribe or the tribal retailer may acquire fuel only from persons or companies operating lawfully as a motor vehicle fuel distributor, supplier, importer or blender. - Under the 75/25 agreements, tribes may only expend fuel tax proceeds on planning, construction and maintenance of roads, bridges and boat ramps; transit services and facilities; transportation planning; public safety; or other highway-related purposes. - All agreements negotiated since 2007 must include a provisions for audits or other means of ensuring compliance.
+Compliance reports must be delivered to the director of the Department of Licensing (DOL). - Information from the tribe or tribal retailers received by the state are open to state review under the terms of an agreement are deemed to be personal information and exempt from public inspection and copying. - The DOL must prepare and submit an annual report to the Legislature on the status of existing agreements and any ongoing negotiations with tribes.

-- The 75/25 agreements must include provisions for audits or other means of ensuring compliance.
-Compliance reports must be delivered to the director of the Department of Licensing (DOL). - Information from the tribe or tribal retailers received by the state or open to state review under the terms of an agreement are deemed to be personal information and exempt from public inspection and copying. - The DOL must prepare and submit an annual report to the Legislature on the status of existing agreements and any ongoing negotiations with tribes. - The fuel tax revenue retained by Washington state for fuel purchased under the 75/25 agreements for the time period of January 1, 2013 through December 31, 2013 is \$9,968,893. - The annual refund for the per-capita and 75/25 agreements for the time period of January 1, 2013 through December 31, 2013 is \$31,498,461.
+- The fuel tax revenue retained by Washington state for fuel purchased under the 75/25 agreements for the time period of January 1, 2014 through December 31, 2014 is \$10,197,958.03. - The annual refund for the per-capita and 75/25 agreements for the time period of January 1, 2014 through December 31, 2014 is \$32,573,324.02.